-- Results in better outcomes for individuals - Provides an opportunity to impact performance of stakeholders and thus to support them in the provision of quality services to individuals and families. - Fosters continuous improvement throughout the three-year QA&I cycle through QM planning. - Assures that there is alignment with ODP mission, vision, and values.

-Informs and guides efforts for statewide training initiatives.
+- Results in better outcomes for individuals - Provides an opportunity to impact performance of stakeholders and thus to support them in the provision of quality services to individuals and families. - Fosters continuous improvement throughout the three-year QA&I cycle through QM planning. - Assures that there is alignment with ODP mission, vision, and values. - Informs and guides efforts for statewide training initiatives.

-TA can be provided at any stage of the QA&I process and there is 'no wrong door' to an entity seeking TA supports.
-There are three defined levels of TA in the QA&I process:
+Technical Assistance (TA) can be provided at any stage of the QA&I process and there is 'no wrong door' to an entity seeking TA supports.
+There are three defined levels of TA: